sanjitk7/RealWorldBugDiscovery/Bugs/QuixBugs/README.md

              }
          }
 ```
-In this program, list_comp is a user-defined function which returns a list of the result of n%p>0 for all primes. n must only be added to primes all of the elements of the list are true.
-The buggy program makes use of any() which returns true if any one of ht e element is true.
+In this program, list_comp is a user-defined function which returns a list of the result of n%p>0 for all primes. n must only be added to primes if all of the elements of the list are true.
+The buggy program makes use of any() which returns true if any one of the element is true.
 It was replaced by all() to give the correct implementation in the fixed code.

 #### QuickSort
 ```diff